-Peruvian chicken (Pollo a la Brasa) is a rotisserie-style chicken dish originating in Peru during the 1950s.
+Peruvian chicken (Pollo a la Brasa) is a rotisserie-style chicken dish that originated in Peru during the 1950s.
 There is no argument that this famous South American chicken garnered global appeal, and rightfully so–it is absolutely delicious.
-Typically, this chicken is topped with a green sauce and served alongside rice and vegetables, but you can pair it with whatever you choose.
+Typically, this chicken is topped with a green sauce and served alongside rice and vegetables, but you can pair it with any preferred sauce and sides.

 What you’ll need to make Peruvian chicken:

 Equipment: You will need a grill with an appropriate rotisserie attachment.

 Kitchen Twine and Drip Pan: You will need to truss the chicken, and a good strong kitchen twine will do the job!
 It’s a good idea to use a disposable aluminum drip pan to collect the drippings.
 Doing this will make clean up a breeze.